DaveBackus/Data_Bootcamp_Book/py-fun2.md

 To repeat:  a condition here is a comparison or Boolean variable and is either true or false.

 We use `if` to tell Python what to do if the condition is true, and `else` to do the same if the condition is false.
-You might picture a decision tree with two branches, one for true, one for false.
+Picture a decision tree with two branches, one for true, one for false.
 If Apple offers us a job, move to California.
-If not, don't move.
+If not, stay in New York.

 **`if` statements**  tell the program what to do if the condition is true.
 Here's an example with the condition `1>0`.
 If the condition is true, which it obviously is, then we print "1 is greater than 0."
 If the condition is false, we do nothing.
 The code to do this is